dankit/dankit/README.md

 **[llama_3.1_8b_base_sft](https://github.com/dankit/llama_3.1_8b_base_sft)** — **Instruction tuning** the Llama 3.1 8B **base** checkpoint with **LoRA**, **quantization** exploration, complete with evals across the board (tinyMMLU, IFEval).

-**[Attention is all you need](https://github.com/dankit/transformers)** — After classical ML theory, worked up to understanding and implementing the original transformers paper in PyTorch: sinusoidal positional encodings, LayerNorm, and different flavors of transformers (encoder-only, decoder-only, encoder-decoder).
+**[Attention is all you need](https://github.com/dankit/transformers)** — After learning classical ML theory, worked up to understanding and implementing the original transformers paper in PyTorch: sinusoidal positional encodings, LayerNorm, and different flavors of transformers (encoder-only, decoder-only, encoder-decoder).
 Some statistics learning for LayerNorm/RMSNorm; geometry/trigonometry for positional encodings, whether sinusoidal or eventually RoPE.

-**[Classical ML](https://github.com/dankit/ML-learning)** — Classical ML before transformers: linear/logistic regression, linear algebra, calculus, shallow neural networks, loss functions, training loops, MNIST, etc. I understand surface-level concepts for CNNs, RNNs, LSTM, random forests, and more, but intentionally skipped deeper coverage to be time-efficient.

 **Other** — The RAG project above touches on encoder-only transformers and their applications: from the original BERT model to variants (e.g. XLM-RoBERTa) for embeddings and reranking, plus how they're trained.